lrcfmd/veltiCRYS/README.md

 veltiCRYS
 ===============

 velti (from βελτιστοποίηση meaning optimization in Greek) for CRYStals is a collection of modules with functions useful for geometry optimization of ionic structures.
 It involves energy calculation with the Buckingham-Coulomb energy function potential and analytic first derivatives along with some local optimization methods.
+Documentation of the background theory can be found in our paper [First Order Methods for Geometric Optimization of Crystal Structures](https://arxiv.org/abs/2301.12941).
 The input should be a collection of parameters that represents a unit cell with N ions, including a Nx3 (each row corresponding to a 3-dimensional ion position) and a 3x3 numpy array (each row corresponding to one 3-dimensional lattice vector).

 The energy and derivative calculations are written in [Cython](https://cython.org/) and optimization step methods are written in [Python](https://www.python.org/about/).